-During World War II hard times fell on the nation.
+During World War II the nation fell on hard times.
 With fresh fruits and vegetables in short supply, food needed to be rationed and the government ultimately turned to the citizens to do their part to keep the nation fed.
-Families on the home front were encouraged to “put their idle land to work” and to produce gardens to combat the food shortage.
+Families on the home front were encouraged to “put their idle land to work” and to produce “victory” gardens to combat the food shortage.

-Pamphlets and posters donned slogans such as “Dig for Victory,” “Every War Garden is a Peace Plant,” “Sow the Seeds of Victory,” and “Uncle Sam Says, ‘Garden to Cut Food Costs.’”
+Slogans such as “Dig for Victory,” “Every War Garden is a Peace Plant,” “Sow the Seeds of Victory,” and “Uncle Sam Says, ‘Garden to Cut Food Costs’” covered pamphlets.
 People quickly realized it was their national duty to participate.

 In 1943, nearly forty percent of all fruits and vegetables grown in the US were grown in victory gardens.
 There were gardens planted in backyards, empty lots, and on the top of city rooftops.
 Neighbors and communities worked together and formed cooperations.
 Even schools got involved to provide supplemental food for lunches.
-An estimated twenty million victory gardens were planted, with about nine to ten million tons of fruits or vegetables harvested.
+An estimated 20 million victory gardens were planted, with about 9–10 million tons of fruits or vegetables harvested.
 Even Eleanor Roosevelt took part by planting her own victory garden at the White House in 1943.

 Fast Forward to Today

 The food supply and state of health in our country are once again facing new challenges.
-As a nation, we do not consume enough fruits and vegetables, with only 27 percent of us consuming the recommended daily amount.
+As a nation, we do not consume enough fruits and vegetables.
 A large portion of our food makes long journeys before even hitting our tables, losing nutrients along the way.
-A sizable percentage of our food is genetically modified and coated with harmful poisons.
-The rising food prices (especially for organic food) only exacerbates the problem.
+A sizable percentage of our food is grown with pesticides.
+And rising food prices (especially for organic food) only exacerbates the problem.
 Today, because many have concerns about the quality of our food, home gardening is making a resurgence.

-Here are some compelling reasons why you should consider starting your own victory garden this spring:
+Here are some compelling reasons why you should consider starting your own victory garden this year:

 - Growing your own fresh fruits and vegetables is a great way to stretch your food budget.

-- Homegrown vegetables have more nutritional value than store bought ones (everyday a vegetable is off the vine it loses its health benefits).
+- Homegrown vegetables provide readily-available nutrition (every day a vegetable is off the vine it loses its health benefits).

-- No harmful chemicals sprayed on your veggies.
+- No harmful chemicals are sprayed on your veggies.

-- Provides fresh air and outdoor exercise for the whole family.
+- It would provide fresh air and outdoor exercise for the whole family.

 - Forges bonding experiences for family and community members.